West Green station

-West Green is a station on the Green Line of the RTA Rapid Transit in Shaker Heights, Ohio.
-It is located at the western end of the parking lot of Green Road station, only 150 yd west of Green Road platforms.
+West Green station is a station on the Green Line of the RTA Rapid Transit in Shaker Heights, Ohio.
+It is located at the western end of the parking lot shared with Green Road station, only 150 yd west of Green Road platforms.
 The station is designed to provide convenient boarding for riders who park in the western end of the parking area.

 History

 The station opened when the rapid transit line was extended 1 mi east from Warrensville Center Road to Green Road.
 The extension was originally single-track.
 A second track was added to the extension in 1942 when increased ridership during World War II made single-track operation no longer feasible.

 In 1980 and 1981, the Green and Blue Lines were completely renovated with new track, ballast, poles and wiring, and new stations were built along the line.
 The renovated line along Shaker Boulevard opened on October 11, 1980.